The Competitive Pet Medication Market

 Veterinarians save time and administrative costs by not having to write prescriptions for medications that will be filled in-house.
 Documenting a large number of prescription requests can dramatically cut into those savings.
 There is also a piece of pending legislation known as the Fairness to Pet Owners Act, which would require veterinarians to write every prescription out and provide it to the owner (even if the owner does not wish to receive this documentation or fill a prescription elsewhere).

-Concern About the Advice Provided to Veterinary Clients at Human Pharmacies
+Advice Provided to Veterinary Clients at Human Pharmacies

 There is concern that human pharmacists may not be well informed about veterinary pharmacology and potential errors or drug interactions.
 While veterinarians have long utilized retail pharmacy suppliers for certain specific needs, such as dispensing human generic drugs that are also prescribed for use in animals, exclusively veterinary products are a newer arrival in the human pharmacy environment.